Guide for managers

 Build a shared agenda before the meeting

-Both of you add items ahead of time.
+Both of you add items a day ahead.
 Your teammate puts down what they want to talk about; you add a couple of things.
 You both walk in knowing what the time is for.

 - 3